 Due to changing vaccine supply levels at various points during the COVID-19 Vaccination Program, planning needs to be flexible but as specific as possible to accommodate a variety of scenarios.
-A key point to consider is that vaccine supply will be limited at the beginning of the program, so the allocation of doses must focus on vaccination providers and settings for vaccination of limited critical populations, ability to handle vaccine storage requirements, as well as outreach to these populations.
+A key point to consider is that vaccine supply will be limited at the beginning of the program, so the allocation of doses must focus on vaccination of providers and settings for vaccination of limited critical populations, the ability to handle vaccine storage requirements, and outreach to these populations.
 The vaccine supply is projected to increase quickly over the proceeding months, allowing vaccination efforts to be expanded to additional critical populations and the general public.
-It is important to note that recommendations on the various population groups to receive initial doses of vaccine could change after vaccine is available, depending on each vaccine's characteristics, vaccine supply, disease epidemiology, and local community factors.
-This plan will follow the vaccine recommendations made by the Advisory Committee on Immunization Practices (ACIP).
+It is important to note that recommendations on the various population groups receiving initial doses of vaccine could change after vaccine is available, depending on each vaccine's characteristics, vaccine supply, disease epidemiology, and local community factors.
+This plan will follow the vaccine recommendations made by the CDC's ACIP.
+This latest update, in version 4.0, includes the recommendations made by ACIP on December 22, 2020.
+These include recommendations regarding adding those 75 years of age and older and frontline essential workers into Phase 1B and the creation of a Phase 1C that contains individuals ages 65-74, ages 16-64 with an underlying health condition putting them at severe risk for COVID-19, and essential workers not included in 1B.
 In particular, individuals listed in the phases below should only be vaccinated if they are clinically eligible under a potential Emergency Use Authorization.

 Final decisions are being made about use of initially available supplies of COVID-19 vaccines based on the DOH COVID-19 Vaccine Planning Grid (Appendix 4).
-DOH will follow the U.S. Centers for Disease Prevention and Control (CDC) ACIP recommendations in identifying populations of focus.
-These decisions will be partially informed by the proven efficacy of the vaccines coming out of Phase 3 trials, but populations of focus for initial COVID-19 vaccination may include: (see Section 4: Critical Populations)
+DOH will follow the ACIP recommendations in identifying populations of focus.
+These decisions will be partially informed by the proven efficacy of the vaccines coming out of Phase 3 trials, but populations of focus for initial COVID-19 vaccination may include: (see Section 4: Critical Populations).
+The DOH's goals while the vaccine supply remains limited are to maximize benefits and minimize harms caused by the virus, promote justice, mitigate health inequities, and promote transparency and prioritize populations accordingly.